 Debra Granik played both Sundance and Cannes with Directors Fortnight entry “Leave No Trace” (June 29, Bleecker Street), a father-daughter survival drama starring Ben Foster and discovery Thomasin McKenzie which is among the best-reviewed indies of the year.
 Eight years after landing four Oscar nominations for “Winter’s Bone,” Granik could earn her second screenplay Oscar nomination with co-writer and producer Anne Rosellini.

-Also hitting the fall circuit is Oscar-winner Damien Chazelle’s astronaut adventure “First Man” (October 12, Universal), adapted by “Spotlight” Oscar-winner Josh Singer from the non-fiction book by James R. Hanson.
-Ryan Gosling stars as moon-walker Neil Armstrong.
-Audrey Wells adapted the bestseller “The Hate U Give,” starring breakout Amandla Stenberg as a young girl fighting for Black Lives Matter.
+Not connecting at the box office is Oscar-winner Damien Chazelle’s astronaut adventure “First Man” (October 12, Universal), adapted by “Spotlight” Oscar-winner Josh Singer from the non-fiction book by James R. Hanson.
+Ryan Gosling and Claire Foy star as moon-walker Neil Armstrong and his wife Janet.
+Audrey Wells adapted the bestseller “The Hate U Give,” starring breakout Amandla Stenberg as a young girl fighting for Black Lives Matter, but expired from cancer the day before it opened.
+The movie is finding a wide audience.

-Director Jason Reitman helped author Matt Bai adapted his book about scandal-tainted presidential candidate Gary Hart, “The Front Runner” (November 7, Sony), starring Hugh Jackman.
+Director Jason Reitman helped author Matt Bai adapted his book about scandal-tainted presidential candidate Gary Hart, “The Front Runner” (November 7, Sony), starring Hugh Jackman, which is coming out just after Election Day.

 Genre films could do better than usual with a younger, hipper, more diverse Academy.
 At the 2018 Oscars, Fox scored the first-ever Adapted Screenplay nod for a comic-book superhero movie (X-Men spinoff “Logan”); Ryan Coogler and Joe Robert Cole (“American Crime Story”) could follow for well-reviewed global blockbuster “Black Panther” (Disney/Marvel).